matsevytyi/CSC207_API_test/README.md

 **List of any technical problems blocking progress:**
-- While the Mapbox web services provides apis for map data, such as static images and map vector tiles, we have yet to decide how we want to embed this data to produce an interactive map in our java code.
+- While the Mapbox web services provides apis for map data, such as static images and map vector tiles, we still are having problems with embedding the map in our java code.

 ## API